encse/qpsk/README.md

-# GNU flowgraphs for Meteor M-N2.x LRPT transmissions
+# GNU flowgraphs for Meteor M-N2.x LRPT

 The project is using blocks from gr-satellites, follow the installation here.